Welcome to Colombia!

 Explore multiple UNESCO World Heritage Sites including the Spanish fortress of Castillo San Felipe de Barajas, and the first free settlement in the Americas, San Basilio de Palenque.

-Allow yourself to be immersed in the beauty of Colombian culture, and spend the evenings dancing the night away!
+Allow yourself to be immersed in the beauty of Colombian culture, & spend the evenings dancing the night away!

 Start: Rafael Nuñez International Airport (CTG)